 Use an approved refrigerant recovery unit anytime the air conditioner system must be discharged.
-Refer to HA section ("R-134a Service Procedure", "SERVICE PROCEDURES") for specific instructions.
+Refer to HA section ("HFC-134a (R-134a) Service Procedure", "SERVICE PROCE-DURES") for specific instructions.

-• A QUICK REFERENCE INDEX, a black tab (e.g., ER) is provided on the first page.
-You can quickly find each section by matching it to the section's black tabs.

-THE CONTENTS are listed on the first page of each section.

-• THE TITLE is indicated on the upper portion of each page and shows the part or system.

-THE PAGE NUMBER of each section consists of two letters designating the particular section combined with a number (e.g., "BR-5").

-THE LARGE ILLUSTRATIONS are exploded views (see example below).
+- AN ALPHABETICAL INDEX is provided at the end of this manual so that you can rapidly find the item and page you are searching for. - A QUICK REFERENCE INDEX, a black tab (e.g., ER) is provided on the first page.
+You can quickly find the first page of each section by matching it to the section's black tabs. - THE CONTENTS are listed on the first page of each section. - THE TITLE is indicated on the upper portion of each page and shows the part or system. - THE PAGE NUMBER of each section consists of two letters designating the particular section combined with a number (e.g., "BR-5"). - THE LARGE ILLUSTRATIONS are exploded views (see example below).
 These contain tightening torques, lubrication points, section number of the PARTS CATALOG (e.g., SEC.
 440) and other information necessary to perform repairs.